MikeHopley/ftl-event-safety/index.md

 These are simple binary choices.
 Is it safe to board that space station or not?

 Whenever you **send your crew**, expect to lose them.
 So "boarding" is risky, but "examining" or "hailing them" is safe.
-Clone bays cannot cure disease, but upgraded medbays can.
+Clonebays cannot cure disease, but upgraded medbays can.
 There's an evil [teleporter blue option](https://ftl.fandom.com/wiki/Small_research_station_with_no_response) that does not save your crew.

 | Text cue | Crew death?* | Medical counter | Aide-memoire |
 |----------|:-----------:|:---------------:|--------------|